chayagirl/most-common-words-in-discord/README.md

 Most of what you see in its output is just gonna be common words, but it's really cool to check out the randomass words/neologisms that pop up with way more prevalence than you expect.

+**Note: you might see a lot of errors!** rapidcsv is great but it doesn't correctly parse cells with newlines in them, which is awkward!
+I tried to add this functionality but i gave up ): My working solution is that whenever the program encounters a broken parsing, it just skips over it in the calculation.
+It's dumb and definitely not good coding practice, but it does work!

 # Usage
 In order to run this, you're gonna have to download Tyrrrz's [DiscordChatExporter](https://github.com/Tyrrrz/DiscordChatExporter).
 All you need to do is export your desired Discord channel as a CSV.